bagder/libcurl-video-tutorials/README.md

 All code is written using C. A reasonably modern libcurl version is assumed.

-Episode are 10-15 minutes long and only occasionally longer.
+Each episode is 10-15 minutes long, only occasionally longer.

 ## Episodes